Baffin Impact Men's Extreme-Cold Boots

 Sealed arctic boot, so venting is minimal by design.
 A tall arctic-rated Baffin that stays surprisingly light for its warmth, a strong pick in the mid-price band.
 It scores 85 out of 100.

-For how warm these are they weigh a lot less than I expected, so I do not dread walking out to the shanty.
-They still skate on bare ice like any rubber sole, so my spikes ride in the sled.
+For how warm these are they weigh a lot less than we expected, so we do not dread walking out to the shanty.
+They still skate on bare ice like any rubber sole, so our spikes ride in the sled.

 Read our full Baffin Snow Monster Arctic-Rated Winter Boots review →